riscv-software-src/riscof/docs/source/plugins.rst

   def runTests(self, testList):

       # we will iterate over each entry in the testList.
-Each entry node will be refered to by the
+Each entry node will be referred to by the
       # variable testname.
       for testname in testList: